Search blog

 2. Answer

 PREP hopes this overview of affirmative sentences in English has helped you grasp the concept while also learning techniques like transforming them into negative forms.
-If an aspect of affirmative or negative sentence structure remains unclear, please don't hesitate to comment or message directly, PREP is always happy to discuss further and provide clarification on any of these language concepts.
+If you’re aiming for IELTS excellence, explore these top-notch resources designed for high achievers:

 Comment